takezoe/parallelizer/README.md

 }
 ```

 Parallelism can be specified as a second parameter.
-The default value is a number of available processors.
+The default parallelism is a number of available processors.

 ```scala
 // Run with 100 threads.
 Result order is preserved.